 Thoroughly Clean the Pool

-Make sure you get your pool as clean as it can possibly get before you start the winterization process.
-Thoroughly cleaning it before winter will help prevent algae and bacteria from proliferating in the stagnant water and ease the pool opening process come spring.
+Make sure you get your pool as clean as it can get before you start the winterization process.
+Thoroughly cleaning it before winter will help prevent algae and bacteria from proliferating in the stagnant water, ease the pool opening process come spring, and ensure it keeps all the great benefits you love.

 Any pool equipment that can be removed should be taken out of your pool, thoroughly cleaned, and stored for the winter.
-This included ladders, diving boards, handrails, slides, etc. Do this so that these pieces of equipment won’t interfere with the placement of your winter pool cover, which you’ll apply as the final step in the swimming pool closing process.
+This included ladders, diving boards, handrails, slides, etc. Do this so that these pieces of equipment won't interfere with your winter pool cover placement, which you'll apply as the final step in the swimming pool closing process.

 Add Winter Pool Chemicals